snowyru/.dotfiles/README.md

 Timeshift restore does not restore however it does backup all files which can be acessed using a file manager

 I use xremap as a universal keyremapper in wayland.
 Using the autostart in KDE settings I autostart the konsole using the `xremap.desktop` file provided to be placed in `~/.config/autostart/`.
 This launches a terminal to prompt for the password to run xremap

+For discord the flatpak kept on crashing so I used this method instead `sudo dnf install https://download1.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm` `sudo dnf update`
+`sudo dnf install discord`

+To apply slight transparency and no border and title bars to all windows use the window rules settings and select unimportant then apply the rule